App State alumni celebrate 55 years of friendship

 The night they arrived in Boone, they stayed up talking until 4 a.m., Connor said.
 In 2000, the women met in Abingdon, Va.

-“Every time we meet again it’s like we’ve never been apart,” Dyson said.
+“Every time we meet again it’s like we’ve never been apart,” said Dyson.

-When the group of friends met in college in 1962, they lived in the same dorm (Lovill Residence Hall).
-It was a female-only dorm and there were people called house moms who came to pick up your laundry once a week, Connor said.
+When the group of friends met in college in 1962, they lived in the same dorm (the former Lovill Residence Hall).
+Lovill Hall is now called Elkstone Hall.
+It was a female-only dorm and there were people called house moms who came to pick up laundry once a week, Connor said.

 All except two of the women graduated with a degree in elementary education.
 Drum studied English and Willis studied math.